SystemSquatch/DexAssets/README.md

 * PokeAPI is a community-driven project, and you can find their documentation here: [PokeAPI Documentation](https://pokeapi.co/docs/v2)

 *This project is a fan-made, non-commercial endeavor and is not affiliated with Nintendo, Game Freak, or The Pokémon Company.*

+Pokémon © 2002-2025 Pokémon. © 1995-2025 Nintendo/Creatures Inc./GAME FREAK inc. TM, ® and Pokémon character names are trademarks of Nintendo.
+No copyright or trademark infringement is intended in using Pokémon content from this repo.